 - Changes in stool consistency

 - Narrow stools

 - Rectal bleeding or blood in the stool

 - Pain, cramps, or gas in the abdomen

 - Continual urges to defecate

 Colon Cancer Treatments:

-Surgery to remove part of or the entire colon is called colostomy.
-During colectomy, a surgeon will remove the part of the colon containing the cancer as well as the maringal area close to the cancer.
+Surgery to remove part of or the entire colon is called a colostomy.
+During a colectomy, a surgeon will remove the part of the colon containing cancer as well as the marginal area close to cancer.
 In addition, nearby lymph nodes are also usually removed.
 Depending on the extent of the colectomy, the healthy portion of the colon will either be reattached to the rectum or attached to an opening in the wall of the abdomen called a stoma.
 This latter option is called a colostomy, and waste will exit the body through the stoma into a colostomy bag instead of exiting through the rectum.

 Chemotherapy utilizes chemicals that interfere with the cell division process – damaging proteins or DNA – so that cancer cells will commit suicide.
 These treatments target any rapidly dividing cells (not necessarily just cancer cells), but normal cells usually can recover from any chemical-induced damage while cancer cells cannot.
 Chemotherapy is generally used to treat cancer that has spread or metastasized because the medicines travel throughout the entire body.
 Treatment occurs in cycles so the body has time to heal between doses.
 However, there are still common side effects such as hair loss, nausea, fatigue, and vomiting.
 Combination therapies often include multiple types of chemotherapy or chemotherapy combined with other treatment options.